geenik/Create-meme/readme.md

 - View a list of saved memes with options to delete or download them.
 - Firebase user authentication with sign-up and sign-in functionality.

+## Architecture

+This project follows the MVVM (Model-View-ViewModel) architecture pattern.
+MVVM is a software architectural pattern that separates the user interface (View) from the data and business logic (Model), using a ViewModel as an intermediary between the two.
+It promotes a separation of concerns, improves testability, and allows for easier maintenance and scalability of the codebase.

+### Components

+- **Model**: Represents the data and business logic of the application.
+It encapsulates data retrieval, manipulation, and storage operations.

+- **View**: Represents the user interface of the application.
+It observes changes in the ViewModel and updates its display accordingly.

+- **ViewModel**: Acts as an intermediary between the View and the Model.
+It exposes data and commands that the View can bind to.
+It also handles the communication between the View and the Model, such as retrieving data from the Model and updating the Model based on user interactions.

+The MVVM architecture pattern enhances the separation of concerns, making the codebase more modular and maintainable.
+It also enables easier unit testing of individual components.

 ## Getting Started